 Other medications can affect the removal of cyclosporine from your body, which may affect how cyclosporine works.
 Examples include boceprevir, bosentan, mifepristone, St. John's wort, telaprevir, among others.

 This medication can slow down the removal of other medications from your body, which may affect how they work.
 Examples of affected drugs include aliskiren, dabigatran, dronedarone, certain statins (such as pitavastatin, simvastatin), among others.

 If overdose is suspected, contact a poison control center or emergency room right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

 Do not share this medication with others.

 If you have had an organ transplant, it is recommended that you attend a transplant education class or support group.
 Learn the symptoms of organ rejection such as a feeling of being ill, fever, pain around the transplanted organ, and signs of a failing transplanted organ (a decrease in the amount of urine with kidney transplant, yellowing of the skin/eyes with liver transplant, shortness of breath/inability to exercise with heart transplant).
-Seek immediate medical attention if these symptoms of rejection occur.
+Get medical help right away if these symptoms of rejection occur.

-Store in the original container at room temperature below 86 degrees F (30 degrees C).
+Store in the original bottle at room temperature.
 Do not refrigerate or freeze.
-Once the bottle is opened, use the solution within 2 months.
+Once the bottle has been opened, use the solution within 2 months.
 Do not store in the bathroom.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.